yw7148/Portfolio/README.md

 ## Build
 ### Build docker image
-> In my case, my production environment is *linux/arm64*, *--platform linux/amd64,linux/arm64* is added to support multi-platform
+> In my case, *--platform linux/amd64,linux/arm64* is added to support multi-platform (my production environment is *linux/arm64*)

 > to build multi-platform image, docker buildx builder is required on your *docker build* environment:
 > *docker buildx create --name mybuilder --bootstrap --use*